 U.K. Prime Minister Liz Truss announces resignation amid party rebellion sparked by economic plan

-London — Liz Truss said she was resigning as U.K. prime minister on Thursday after a rising chorus of members of her own party called for her to step down.
+London — U.K. Prime Minister Liz Truss said on Thursday that she would resign after a rising chorus of members of her own party called for her to step down.
 Support for the premiere collapsed spectacularly not even two months into her tenure, with a final straw seeming to be a parliamentary vote Wednesday evening that descended into total chaos, with members of her Conservative party shouting and swearing at each other, and some even claiming they had been physically manhandled.

 "We set out a vision for a low tax, high growth economy that would take advantage of the freedoms of Brexit.
-I recognise though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative Party.
-I have therefore spoken to His Majesty the King to notify him that I am resigning as leader of the Conservative Party," Truss said outside the Prime Minister's residence at Number 10 Downing Street.
+I recognize though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative party.
+I have therefore spoken to His Majesty the King to notify him that I am resigning as leader of the Conservative party," Truss said outside the prime minister's official residence at Number 10 Downing Street in London.

 The Wednesday parliamentary vote, which was on the future of fracking in the U.K., had initially been billed by Conservative party whips as a confidence vote in the government; Conservative members of parliament (MPs) were told that if they didn't back the government's position in favor of fracking, they'd be deemed rebellious and expelled from the party.
 It would have put a lot of MPs in the position of being forced to support fracking despite their opposition to the controversial practice.